Have your say

 Victorian law stipulates that a will becomes invalid upon marriage, unless the will is specifically made in contemplation of marriage.

-Even though same-sex marriages cannot be performed in Australia, there are no limitations on same sex couples preparing a will that leaves part/all of their estate to their partner.
+Regardless of whether same sex couples are married or in a defacto relationship, there are no limitations on same sex couples preparing a will that leaves part/all of their estate to their partner.

 In most instances, if you are in a de facto relationship and die intestate, your partner will be entitled to all or part of your estate, if you do not have any children.
 If there are doubts about the relationship status of two individuals, the Domestic Relationship Register (Victorian Registry of Births, Deaths and Marriages) can be useful proof.